cmauri75/perfjava/README_VTRS.md

 └───────────┴────────┴────────┴─────────┴─────────┴────────┴─────────┴────────┘
 </pre>

-Average requeste per seconds are 20x using virtual threads
+Average request per seconds are 20x using virtual threads and latency is half.

+Results are obtained with no need of code changes.